Hello! My name is Kathryn Lees and I’m a person-centred psychotherapist.

 As a therapist, I’m particularly interested in helping the LGBTQ+ community, one person at a time.

-I am also a journalist, author, and activist (under a pen name), with an interest in baking, knitting, reading, and punk music.
+I am also an author and activist (under a pen name), with an interest in baking, knitting, reading, and punk music.
 I use they/them/their pronouns.